-Taking place in Quito from 13-17 July, the Doctoral School will additionally include a cultural and touristic programme.
+Taking place in Quito in July 2021, the Doctoral School will additionally include a cultural and touristic programme.
 This opportunity will benefit doctoral students and other early-career researchers from across the social science spectrum, in various stages of their research projects, seeking answers to questions within the framework of Latin American, European or Comparative Regionalism.

 The Doctoral School seeks to establish a network of researchers dealing with regionalism, based at universities across Latin America and beyond.

 The Doctoral School runs from Monday to Friday.
 Lectures will be delivered in the mornings, with the tutorial sessions taking place in the afternoon sessions.

 The fee is US$450, with a reduction to US$350 for Latin American students.